Jean-Michel Le Gal

+Biography

 Early life

 Le Gal was born in Toronto, Ontario to a francophone stage actress and television/music producer.
 He began acting at 10, opposite a squirrel puppet in the twelve-part television kids series Pri-Maths for TVOntario.
 In high school, he toured many schools in the Outaouais region with the community troupe Théâtre des Lueurs.
 Jean-Michel then participated in a seven-month cultural exchange with Canada World Youth between British Columbia and Sulawesi in Indonesia.

-Acting Biography
+Theater

-After three years of professional theatre training at Studio 58 in Vancouver, Le Gal was invited to the Birmingham Conservatory for Classical Theatre Training at the Stratford Festival.
+After three years of professional theatre training at Langara College's Studio 58 in Vancouver, Le Gal studied at the Birmingham Conservatory at the Stratford Festival in Stratford, Ontario in 2003 and 2004.

-His first role at Stratford was in the 2004 production of Noises Off, directed by Brian Bedford, and his performance sparked rave reviews: Globe and Mail.

-He then went on to play numerous roles over four seasons including: Ferdinand in the Tempest opposite William Hutt, Silvius in As You Like It and Lorenzo in Merchant of Venice.
+His first role at Stratford was in the 2004 production of Noises Off, directed by Brian Bedford, and his performance sparked rave reviews from the Globe and Mail.
+He then went on to play numerous roles over four seasons including: Ferdinand in The Tempest opposite William Hutt, Silvius in As You Like It and Lorenzo in Merchant of Venice.
 He also received Stratford's John Hirsch Award for most promising actor.

 In Montreal, he played Pierrot and La Violette in Dom Juan de Molière at the Théâtre du Nouveau Monde with Benoît Brière and James Hyndman, directed by Lorraine Pintal.
 Le Gal played Horace in École des femmes by Molière at the Théâtre français de Toronto, receiving a positive review from Stage Door.

 In 2009, Le Gal attended the inaugural Actor's Conservatory at the Canadian Film Centre where he trained with Sarah Polley, Kiefer Sutherland, and Norman Jewison.

 Writing and Directing

 Since 2004, Jean-Michel has written and directed three short films shot in Argentina, British Columbia and the Black Forest in Germany.
-Also, with director John Stead [archive], he wrote and produced the pilot episode of the comic series The Bobby Buck Show.
+Also, with director John Stead, he wrote and produced the pilot episode of the comic series The Bobby Buck Show.

-Creator

-Inspired by comparative mythology and nature Jean-Michel's creations aim to combat the harmful effects of technology and strengthen young hearts and minds.
+Theater education